DISCLAIMER: The integration with WordPress is no longer supported since January 28, 2022, and reached its end of life on April 28, 2022.

 Configuring the Docebo Plugin for WordPress

-Once the plugin is downloaded, log into your WordPress blog or website.
-Login to your WordPress blog or website and access the Dashboard.
+Once the plugin is downloaded, log into your WordPress blog or website and access the Dashboard.
 Then, from the plugins menu on your dashboard, activate the Docebo plugin.
-Each menu item will allow you to configure the interaction between your WordPress blog and your Docebo LMS.
+Each menu item will allow you to configure the interaction between your WordPress blog and your Docebo platform.
 Let’s go through each item.

 First, choose which user scenario is right for you.
 If you want to keep your users in Docebo separate from WordPress, choose the first option.
 If you want to activate an SSO system that combines WordPress and Docebo login access, then choose the second option.